 - Document any information from the incident by keeping track of all correspondence from the childcare facility and its workers.
 Screenshot text messages and emails discussing the incident, take pictures or make copies of any letters from the daycare or its workers, and make detailed notes of any phone calls with the daycare as they occur.
 While it may be overwhelming to remember these steps when you are more concerned about your child’s health and well-being, keeping a file of correspondence can benefit your family’s legal case to hold the daycare accountable for leaving your child in a hot van.

 - Reach out to our experienced daycare injury lawyers by calling 214-699-4409 or filling out a contact form.
 Being left in a hot van can result in significant physical and emotional trauma for your child.
-In fact, your family may be eligible for compensation to cover your child’s medical expenses, therapy and other helpful mental health resources, lost wages from your job while serving as a caregiver to your child, and pain and suffering.
+In fact, your family may be eligible for compensation to cover your child’s medical expenses, therapy and other helpful mental health resources, and pain and suffering.
 We are ready to listen and advise your family on the best approach to hold the daycare accountable and get justice for your child’s traumatic experience and injuries.
 However, there is a two-year time limit for filing a personal injury claim in Texas, so reach out to our team as soon as possible.

 Can I Sue a Daycare in Texas If My Child Was Left in a Hot Van?

 The short answer is: Yes, most likely.
 The family of the child involved in the hot daycare van incident has a right to file a lawsuit to hold the daycare and relevant caregivers accountable and seek compensation, also known as damages.
 The lawsuit must be filed within two years of the incident in accordance with Texas laws.

 Parents may be eligible for compensation to cover:

 - Emotional damages such as pain and suffering

 - Medical expenses